The Curious Case of Benjamin Button (soundtrack): Reception

 Mark Morton of AllMusic wrote "Like Forrest Gump meets Alice in Wonderland, Desplat plays on the fantasy and drama inherent in the film’s theme".
 Daniel Schweiger of Film Music Institute website, said "Even if Benjamin Button’s emotional detachment and length don’t allow it to become the classic film it could have been, the overall effect is mesmerizing- completely in the case of Desplat’s astonishing score.
 It’s the kind of musical stardust that makes you feel just how themes can be things of wonder, from the gentle stroke of a harp to the light tap of a piano key and the lush, flowing strings of an orchestra.
 And it’s a melodic never-never land that Desplat knows how to tread with otherworldly skill."
 Paul Taylor of Lemonwire, had stated "Due to the blend of fantasy and drama in “The Curious Case of Benjamin Button”, Alexandre Desplat was a perfect fit to compose the score.
 Desplat’s compositions have a way of capturing all of the magic and mystery of life.
 His level of attention, care, and restraint serve the story over anything else, always remaining subtle, and always supporting the scene."

 Far Out magazine mentioned Desplat's score for Benjamin Button as the thirdmost of ten, considering Desplat's best musical works.
-Swapnil Dhruv Bose, had wrote "Taking inspiration from the subject matter and incorporating them into the score, Desplat’s compositions act as musical palindromes and become synchronous with the events on screen.
+Swapnil Dhruv Bose, wrote "Taking inspiration from the subject matter and incorporating them into the score, Desplat’s compositions act as musical palindromes and become synchronous with the events on screen.
 Always subtle and beautiful, they are a crucial part of the film’s philosophy."